 So long as you let your readers know you invented the conversations, go for it.

-Just stop telling new writers they have to add dialogue to family history for it to not be boring.
+Just stop telling new writers they have to add dialogue to family history to prevent boring stories.

 More family history writing tips and tricks, explore these ideas